filesender/filesender/dev/doc/filesender_wiki/Documentation_v2-0-alpha/filesender-2.0-config-directives-markdown.md

 * __example:__ <span style="background-color:orange">example comes here.</style>

 ###rest_allow_jsonp
-* __description:__ Allow using the REST-API through the older and lesser secure JSONP format.
-Some special setups may require this, turn it off otherwise because it causes minor privacy issues
+* __description:__ Define additional REST-API end points JSONP can be called upon.
+JSONP is typically used when using FileSender in an iframe.
+We limit which API end points you can reach in such a scenario but give you the option of enlarging that set of API end points in case you need this.
 * __mandatory:__ no
 * __type:__ boolean/array of strings
-* __default:__ /info, /lang, /file/[0-9]+/whole, /user/@me/remote_auth_config (if remote user authentication is enabled)
+* __default:__ Authorised by default are these api end points: /info, /lang, /file/[0-9]+/whole and /user/@me/remote_auth_config (if remote user authentication is enabled).
 * __available:__ since version 2
 * __1.x name:__
 * __comment:__